oxidecomputer/rfd-api/README.md

 1. Download the latest release of `rfd-cli` or run `cargo run -p rfd-cli`
 2. Configure the API host with `rfd-cli config set host https://rfd-api.shared.oxide.computer`

+Choose an authentication mode based on the kind of session you want, either a short-term session token (id) or a long-term api token (token).

-3. Authenticate against the API with `rfd-cli auth login google`
+3a.
+Authenticate against the API with `rfd-cli auth login google` via a session 3b.
+Authenticate against the API with `rfd-cli auth login google -m token` via a token

 ## RFD Model